firetin/terminallysimple/README.md

 - Press `Enter` to preview a theme
 - Press `s` to save your selection
 - Press `Escape` to cancel and restore original theme

+### Weather Widget
+- Click "Weather" in the top-right header to set up your city
+- Shows real-time temperature and weather icon (☀️ ☁️ 💧 ❄️ ⛈️)
+- Click again to view detailed hourly forecast
+- Powered by [Open-Meteo API](https://open-meteo.com/) - completely free, no API key needed
+- Updates automatically every 30 minutes
+- Works for any city worldwide

 ### Available Themes
 - Dark & Light (default Textual themes)